CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Contains/contains-text-block.md

 ### Text does not contain Text To Find

-This example will check that `"The quick brown fox jumps over the lazy dog"` does not contain `"quick red fox"`.
+This example will check whether `"The quick brown fox jumps over the lazy dog"` contains the text `"quick red fox"`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.